collinaryart/Project-Management/README.md

 # Project Management for Game Development
-These mock documents detail the development of a game DLC, for the client PixelForge Games.
+The mock development of a game DLC, for the client PixelForge Games.
 The project timeline is 5 months, with a budget of $240,000.

 The KPIs are to boost player retention over 18 months.
 Specifically,